 A student shall not sell, attempt or intend to sell, distribute, or attempt or intend to distribute, drugs or substances represented or believed by the student to be drugs and thought by the buyer or receiver to be drugs.

-A student thought to be in violation of this policy shall be subject to a Local Formal Hearing.
-If found guilty at the Local Formal Hearing, the student is suspended for 10 school days and is referred to the Student Evidentiary Hearing Committee, which could impose long-term suspension or expulsion, or make a referral to an alternative school.
+A student thought to be in violation of this policy shall be subject to a Formal Hearing.
+If found guilty at the Formal Hearing, the student is suspended for ten (10) school days and is referred to the Student Evidentiary Hearing Committee, which could impose long-term suspension or expulsion, or make a referral to an alternative school.

 4.5.2.
 Possession/Use/Under the Influence of Drugs